neonevm/neon-evm.docs/docs/neonswap/neonswap.md

 # Porting the uniswap service to Neon EVM

-*The purpose of this document is to share the experience with Ethereum users how easily their applications can be ported to Neon EVM.*
+*The purpose of this document is to share the experience with Ethereum users how easily their applications can be ported to Neon EVM.
+We want to demonstrate that our Neon EVM product allows you to port the Uniswap service from Ethereum to Solana.*

-> Uniswap is an open-source dApp used on Ethereum.
-In Ethereum, exchanging some tokens for others requires deploying contracts.
-We want to demonstrate that our Neon EVM product allows you to port the Uniswap service from Ethereum to Solana.
-To do this, we deploy the complete Uniswap infrastructure, including contracts in our Neon EVM, as well as the uniswap-interface on a separate server.
-Using the uniswap service deployed on Neon EVM, users can make transactions in their usual form and make sure that Neon EVM is functioning successfully.

-Any dApp using the Uniswap service consists of 2 parts: contracts and software serving these contracts.
+Any dApp using the Uniswap service consist s of 2 parts: contracts and software serving these contracts.
 Contracts are loaded into a chain, and the software is deployed on a separate server for providing users interaction with these contracts.

 Porting applications from Ethereum to Solana is done in 3 stages:
 **Stage 1.** Deploying contracts in a Neon EVM environment.